mrzen/panicroom/README.md

 Planned Features
 ----------------

-[ ] Watch directories for new files and add matching files to watcher lists and handle their notifications [ ] SNS Alerter: Group alerts together and push a single notification of all events after a short hysteresis (5s)
+[ ] Watch directories for new files and add matching files to watcher lists and handle their notifications.
+[ ] SNS Alerter: Group alerts together and push a single notification of all events after a short hysteresis (5s)